On the Normalization of Confusion Matrices: Methods and Geometric Interpretations: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-The confusion matrix is a standard tool for summarizing a classifier’s performance.
-It reveals not only the model’s accuracy but also how errors are distributed across classes, providing key insights for understanding, evaluating, and improving the model \cite{krstinic2020multi, krstinic2024multi, gortler2022neo}.
-It is typically built using the test set \cite{sammut2011encyclopedia}: starting from a zero matrix, the entry $(i, j)$ is incremented by $1$ whenever a sample with label $i$ is predicted as class $j$.
+The confusion matrix is a key tool for understanding, evaluating, and improving a model’s behavior~\citep{krstinic2020multi, krstinic2024multi, gortler2022neo, erbani2024confusion}.
+It is a $C \times C$ square matrix that provides a detailed view of model errors, where $C$ is the number of classes.
+Each entry $(i,j)$ counts the number of instances with true label $i$ that the model predicted as $j$, for all $i,j \in \{1, \dots, C\}$.
+It is typically built from the test set~\citep{sammut2011encyclopedia}: starting from a zero matrix, the entry $(i,j)$ is incremented by $1$ whenever a sample with label $i$ is predicted as $j$.

-Two main factors shape confusion matrix values: \textit{Class Similarity} and \textit{Distribution Bias} \cite{erbani2024confusion}, as illustrated in Figure~\ref{EFFECTS}.
-Class similarity refers to confusion between similar classes—the more alike two classes $i$ and $j$ are, the more frequently they are misclassified as each other, increasing values in entries $(i,j)$ and/or $(j,i)$ (Subfigure~\ref{class effect}).
-Distribution bias refer to errors caused by class imbalance in the predictions or test set.
-Models trained on imbalanced data tend to overpredict majority classes and underpredict minority ones~\cite{buda2018systematic, leevy2018survey}, inflating the columns of majority classes (Subfigure~\ref{prediction effect}).
+Two main factors shape confusion matrix values: (i) class similarity and (ii) distribution bias~\citep{erbani2024confusion}, as illustrated in Figure~\ref{EFFECTS}. (i) Class similarity refers to confusion between similar classes—the more alike two classes $i$ and $j$ are, the more frequently they are misclassified as each other, increasing values in entries $(i,j)$ and/or $(j,i)$ (Subfigure~\ref{class effect}).
+While this source of error is intrinsic to the classes themselves, it also reflects inherent model properties: regardless of training, these similarities persist. (ii) Distribution bias refers to errors caused by class imbalance in the predictions or test set.
+Models trained on imbalanced data tend to overpredict majority classes and underpredict minority ones~\citep{buda2018systematic, leevy2018survey}, inflating the columns of majority classes (Subfigure~\ref{prediction effect}).
 Similarly, imbalance in the test set affects the rows: majority classes have higher counts, while minority classes have lower ones (Subfigure~\ref{testset effect}).
+This source of confusion is accidental and varies with training.